vkakerbeck/tbp.monty/docs/overview/faq-thousand-brains-project.md

 **No**, LLMs are incredibly useful and powerful for various applications.
 However, we believe that the current approach most researchers and companies employ of incrementally adding small features to ANNs/LLMs will lead to diminishing returns over the next few years. **Developing genuine human-like intelligence demands a bold, innovative departure from the norm.** As we rethink AI from the ground up, we anticipate a longer period of initial investment with little return that will eventually compound to unlock potential that is unreachable with today’s solutions.
 We believe that this more human-like artificial intelligence will be what people think of when asked about AI in the future.
 At the same time, **we see LLMs as a tool that will continue to be useful for specific problems, much like the calculator is today**.

-# What are the Advantages of This System (over ANNs/LLMs)?
+# What are the Advantages of This System (Over ANNs/LLMs)?

 The system we are building in the Thousand Brains Project has many advantages over current popular approaches.
 For one, it is much **more energy and data-efficient.** It can **learn faster and from less data** than deep learning approaches.
 This means that it can **learn from higher-quality data and be deployed in applications where data is scarce**.
 It can also **continually add new knowledge** to its models without forgetting old knowledge.
 The system is always learning, actively testing hypotheses, and improving its current models of whatever environment it is learning in.